deniskiriusin/combinatorius/README.md

 ### Additional resources

-It might be useful for testing or with rarely used resources that should not be included in to main assembly by default.
+It might be useful for testing purposes or with rarely used resources that should not be included in to main assembly by default.

 `/combo/&type=js&resources=extra_js/extra1.js,extra_js/extra2.js`